collinbarrett/wp-vps-build-guide/README.md

 Please provide feedback.
 This guide should continue to receive ongoing optimizations and updates.
 In its current state, it will lead to a server that is higher-performing than most, but it is not perfect and the technologies powering it are constantly changing.
 Issues and pull requests are welcome.

 ### Sources
 This build guide is constructed from a compilation of sources from all over the web.
 Inline "via"s give credit to some of these authors, but apologies go out to any blogs that were forgotten.
-A special shout goes out to [Mark Jaquith](http://wordpress.tv/2014/10/16/mark-jaquith-next-generation-wordpress-hosting-stack/) and [Carl Alexander](http://wordpress.tv/2016/05/03/carl-alexander-a-look-at-the-modern-wordpress-server-stack/) whose talks played a fundamental role in this architecture.
+A special recognition goes out to [Mark Jaquith](http://wordpress.tv/2014/10/16/mark-jaquith-next-generation-wordpress-hosting-stack/) and [Carl Alexander](http://wordpress.tv/2016/05/03/carl-alexander-a-look-at-the-modern-wordpress-server-stack/) whose talks played fundamental roles in this architecture.

 ## Build Guide
 1. Create a new VPS running the latest Ubuntu LTS x64 in the DO control panel.